Top 8 Endpoint Protection for Business (EPP) Tools

 Endpoint Security Products

-When evaluating endpoint security products, IT Central Station users are clear on what aspects are most important.
+When evaluating endpoint security products, IT Central Station (soon to be Peerspot) users are clear on what aspects are most important.
 Proactive protection is a clear indication of superior quality in an EPP solution, since the days of reactive protection are gone.
 Another essential feature to look for is the capability to block a variety of attack vectors, since testing with known malware simply isn't sufficient.
 Additionally, our members want to see good customer support, easy installation and removal, and competitive pricing in an endpoint security product.